thomas-mauran/LinkedOut/docs/analysis_doc.md

 The authentication, role and account management will be handled by Keycloak.

+Keycloak is the OpenID Connect identity provider that will be used to authenticate users, register new users, and help them recover their password.
+Each user will be linked to a seasonal worker and they may also have an administrator role to manage the platform.

 ### Seasonworker profile

 - Manage seasonal worker profiles.
 - Add, view, modify, and delete references, experiences, and availabilities.
+- Only the seasonal worker can view and modify their profile.
+- Employers can view the profile of a seasonal worker depending on their subscription.

-### Job listing
+### Job

-- Display job listings.
+- Display and apply job listings.
-- View all, sort by relevance, and receive notifications for new listings.
+- Any seasonal worker can view all, sort by relevance, and receive notifications for new listings.
 - Create and manage job listings (employers).

-### Job application

-- Apply to job listings.
-- View applied listings and application statuses.
-- Employers can view and manage applicants.
+- Employers can view and accept/refuse applicants.
+- Only the seasonal worker can view the status of their application.
+- This module is an external service that will be integrated into the platform.

+### Job recommendation

+- Recommend jobs to seasonal workers based on their profile.
+- This uses the seasonal worker profile and job listing modules to recommend jobs to seasonal workers.

 ### Review and rating